davidino/mcp/src/cloudwatch-metrics-mcp-server/README.md

 ### Anomaly Detection
 * `delete_anomaly_detector` - Deletes an anomaly detection model for a CloudWatch metric.
-* `describe_anomaly_detectors` - Lists the anomaly detection models that you have created.
+* `desc_anomaly_detectors` - Lists the anomaly detection models that you have created.
 * `put_anomaly_detector` - Creates or updates an anomaly detection model for a CloudWatch metric.

 ### Tags